polar-rules/nest-task/CONTRIBUTING.md

 - All features or bug fixes **must be tested** by one or more specs (unit-tests).
 - Please investigate the project firstly to follow project approaches, patterns, etc.

+### Project Overview

+NestTask is a project built on NestJS, providing a foundation for managing tasks.
+It includes various modules, such as core functionality, decorators, errors, and more.

+### Getting Started

+To set up the project locally, follow these steps:

+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Run the application using `npm start`.

+### Code Standards

+#### File Structure

+The project follows a modular file structure.
+Here are the key files related to the core functionality:

+- `lib/core/core.app.ts`: Contains the main application logic for NestTask.
+- `lib/core/index.ts`: Auto-generated file, please avoid making direct changes.

+#### Naming Conventions

+- Classes: Use PascalCase for class names (e.g., `_App`, `_Task`).
+- Enums: Use PascalCase for enum names (e.g., `_Enums`).
+- Variables and functions: Use camelCase (e.g., `handleRun`, `getTasks`).

+### Documentation

+Ensure that your code is well-documented.
+Include comments explaining the purpose of classes, methods, and significant code blocks.

+## How to Contribute

+We welcome contributions from the community!
+Here's how you can get involved:

+### Reporting Issues

+If you encounter any issues or have suggestions for improvements, please [create a new issue](https://github.com/yourusername/yourproject/issues).

+### Submitting Code Changes

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your modifications.
+4. Submit a pull request with a detailed description of your changes.

+## Contact

+If you have any questions or need further assistance, feel free to reach out to us at [yourcontact@email.com].

+Happy coding!

 ## <a name="commit"></a> Commit Message Guidelines